SIGTechnologies/sigtech-python/CONTRIBUTING.md

 # Contributing to SigTech Python SDK: A Guide

-Welcome to SigTech Python SDK!
-We highly value and encourage user contributions to our SDK.
-We strive to make the contribution process easy, transparent, and efficient.
+Welcome to our SDK!
+We highly value and encourage user contributions and are striving to make the contribution process as easy, transparent, and efficient as possible.
 Whether you're reporting a problem, proposing code changes, suggesting new features, or adding a new example strategy, your contributions are greatly appreciated.

 Before you begin, please familiarize yourself with our [Code of Conduct](https://github.com/SIGTechnologies/sigtech-python/blob/master/CODE_OF_CONDUCT.md).
 All users, including both external contributors and SigTech employees, are expected to adhere to these guidelines when interacting with others and this repository.

 ## Using Github

-To collaborate on this project, we utilize Github as our platform for hosting code, tracking issues and feature requests, and accepting pull requests.
+We utilize Github as our platform for hosting code, tracking issues and feature requests, and accepting pull requests.
 To participate, you will need to have a Github account.

 ## Licensing

-Kindly note that when you submit code changes, your contributions are automatically assumed to be under the same [MIT license](https://github.com/SIGTechnologies/sigtech-python/blob/master/LICENSE) that covers the project.
-If you have any concerns regarding licensing, please don't hesitate to reach out to us on [Discord](https://discord.gg/XcVJDYV4k7).
+Please note that when you submit code changes, your contributions are automatically assumed to be under the same [MIT license](https://github.com/SIGTechnologies/sigtech-python/blob/master/LICENSE) that covers the project.
+If you have any concerns regarding licensing, please reach out to us on [Discord](https://discord.gg/XcVJDYV4k7).

 ## Code Style and Linting